sassoftware/saspy/saspy/doc/source/install.rst

   Server on any supported SAS platform.

-Though there are several connection methods available, a single configuration file is used to enable all the connection methods.
-The file contains instructions and examples, but this section goes into more detail to explain how to configure each type of connection.
+Though there are several connection methods available, a single configuration file can be used to enable all the connection methods.
+The sample config file contains instructions and examples, but this section goes into more detail to explain how to configure each type of connection.

-Depending upon how you did your installation, the sascfg_personal.py file may be in different locations on the file system:
+Depending upon how you did your installation, the sample sascfg.py file may be in different locations on the file system:

 * In a regular pip install, it is under the site-packages directory in the Python installation.
-* If you cloned the repo or downloaded and extraced the repo and then installed, it may use the sascfg_personal.py file from that location and not copy it to site-packages.
+* If you cloned the repo or downloaded and extraced the repo to some directory and then installed, it will be in that directory and maybe also copied to site-packages.

-First, make sure that you update the sascfg_personal.py file that Python uses.
-If you are familiar with pip and Git, then you probably know where to look.
-If you are not familiar with those tools, then there is a very simple way to determine the location that Python is using to get at this module.
+If you are not sure where to look, then there is a very simple way to determine the location of the sascfg.py file.

 After installing, start Python and ``import saspy``.
 Then, simply submit ``saspy.SAScfg``.
 Python will show you where it found the module.
-Edit that one.

 .. code-block:: ipython3